pingcap/docs/develop/dev-guide-delete-data.md

 ### Write bulk-delete loop

 First, you write a `SELECT` query in a loop of your application or script.
-The returned value of this query can be used as the primary key for the rows that need to be deleted.
+Use the returned value of this query as the primary key for the rows that need to be deleted.
 Note that when defining this `SELECT` query, you need to use the `WHERE` clause to filter the rows that need to be deleted.

 ### Bulk-delete example

-Suppose we find that a application error has occurred within a specific time period and we need to delete all the data for the [rating](/develop/dev-guide-bookshop-schema-design.md#ratings-table) within this period, for example, `2022-04-15 00:00:00` to `2022-04-15 00:15:00`, and more than 10,000 data are written in 15 minutes, we should use a round robin deletion to delete.
+Suppose you find an application error within a specific time period.
+You need to delete all the data for the [rating](/develop/dev-guide-bookshop-schema-design.md#ratings-table) within this period, for example, `2022-04-15 00:00:00` to `2022-04-15 00:15:00`, and more than 10,000 records are written in 15 minutes.
+You can perform as follows.

 {{< copyable "" >}}